logicnow/BlueSky/docker/DOCKER_FULL_EXAMPLE.md

 #### Create BlueSky container

-> _Note all the variables that need to change.
+> **Note:** _All the variables that need to change.
 If you use complex passwords with offending characters you should enclose the password in ''.
-Passwords do not work with a \ in them_
+Passwords do not work with a backslash in them_

+> **Note:** _We do not care about SSL certs here as the Caddy container will take care of that_

 ```
 docker run -d --name bluesky \
 	--link bluesky_db:db \
-	-e USE_HTTP=1 \
 	-e SERVERFQDN=bluesky.example.com \
 	-e WEBADMINPASS=admin \
 	-e EMAILALERT=email@example.com \